 Polish dairy production has been on the rise since the 1990s and has skyrocketed since Poland's accession to the EU as a result of farms being modernised and dairy processing being upgraded with the use of the EU funds.
-Currently, Poland has one of the most modern dairy industries and one of the most competitive milk purchase prices in Europe.
+Currently, Poland has one of the most modern dairy industries in Europe.
 It is a top EU producer of skimmed milk powder, butter, cheeses and curds, as well as drinking milk, buttermilk, cream for direct consumption, acidified milk and other fresh dairy products.
 The majority of milk processors in Poland are dairy cooperatives, mostly with Polish capital, who acquire their raw material straight from Polish farmers.

-Milk and products Position - milk (2021) EU: 3 rd largest producer, 4 th largest exporter Annual production volume (2021) 14.9 million tonnes Average buying-in price of milk in Poland 1 (2021) PLN 156.93/hl Milk products annual export volume 2 / value (2021) 4.8 million tonnes/EUR 2.6 billion Share of export in production of milk products (2021) 32%
+Milk and products Position - milk (2022) EU: 3 rd largest producer, 4 th largest exporter Annual production volume (2022) 15.2 million tonnes Average buying-in price of milk in Poland 1 (2022) PLN 231.21 /hl Milk products annual export volume 2 / value (2022) 4.8 million tonnes/EUR 3.6 billion Share of export in production of milk products (2022) 31%

-1 Average exchange rate for 2021: 1 EUR = 4,5670 PLN.
+1 Average exchange rate for 2022: 1 EUR = 4.6869 PLN.